Seek Returns logo

 Min

-ATO vs. SMR: A comparison of their ROE against their respective Regulated Gas and Renewable Utilities industry benchmarks.
+ATO vs. SMR: A comparison of their Return on Equity (TTM) against their respective Gas Utilities and Electrical Equipment industry benchmarks.

 ATO